blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_USAGE_README.txt

 different failures (except example 1 for passed test).
 Examples include probable cases with reasons and recommended solutions and cover not test issues only but mistakes of atrt configuration or cluster settings.
-As ATRT testcase file used simple test included in MySQL installation:
+As ATRT testcase file used simple test included in MyBlockchain installation:

 	max-time: 600
 	cmd: testBasic